-On November 2-3, 2018, the Rustandy Center for Social Sector Innovation at the University of Chicago Booth School of Business and the Marshall Institute for Philanthropy and Social Entrepreneurship at the London School of Economics and Political Science will co-host the third annual conference on the Economics of Social Sector Organizations in Chicago.
+On November 2-3, 2018, the Rustandy Center for Social Sector Innovation at the University of Chicago Booth School of Business and the Marshall Institute for Philanthropy and Social Entrepreneurship at the London School of Economics and Political Science hosted the third annual conference on the Economics of Social Sector Organizations in Chicago.

 "The Economics of Scale-Up"